-Positively skewed environmental data sets can often be modeled by a gamma distribution.
-Also, ProUCL software has two goodness-of-fit tests (Anderson-Darling test and Kolmogorov-Smirnov test) to test for gamma distributions.
-Bootstrap methods: percentile (%) bootstrap and bias-corrected accelerated (BCA) bootstrap methods can be used to compute UTLs for gamma distributions.
-ProUCL 4.0, also have some bootstrap methods to compute UTLs.
+Positively skewed environmental data can often be modeled by a gamma distribution.
+ProUCL software has two goodness-of-fit tests (Anderson-Darling test and Kolmogorov-Smirnov test) to test for gamma distribution.
+UTL obtained using normal approximation to the gamma distribution (Krishnamoorthy et. al., 2008) has been incorporated in ProUCL 4.00.04.
+Those approximations are based upon Wilson-Hilferty - WH (1931) and Hawkins-Wixley - HW (1986) approximations.
+A brief description of the procedure to compute such UTLs is given as follows.